icey-franken/projectKIL/documentation/feature-packets/0-featureList-readme.md

 Create a feature packet for each of the above features (features 1-4 at minimumin) in a new markdown document.
 Within that document include the following documentation:

 * models needed
-  * use <https://drawsql.app/> for constructing model relationships (and wire frames?)
+  * use <https://drawsql.app/> for constructing model relationships
 * endpoints needed
 * templates needed
 * wire frames or sketches